 1. Contact Information

-- Must Include: Full Name, Phone Number, Email Address, City & State.
+- Must Include: Full Name, Phone Number, Email Address, City and State.

 - Avoid: Headers, footers, or tables for contact info.
 Place it at the very top of the document.

-- Optional but Good: LinkedIn URL (make sure it's customized).
+- Optional but Good: LinkedIn URL (make sure it is customized).

 2. Professional Summary (or Resume Objective)